AAP NYC: Facilities and Resources

 Color, Black and White Printing and Copying: There are standard black and white and color laser printers available for student use.

 Plotter Printing: Students can send their jobs wirelessly to AAP NYC's two plotter printers.
-Heavyweight coated 36" paper is preloaded at $15 per plot.
+42" Bond paper is preloaded at $1.80 per linear foot.
 Anything printed at more than 100" is at the user's own risk and will not be refunded.

 Digital Classrooms: AAP NYC has three classrooms that can collapse into one large room for special events and lectures.
 There is a 12' retractable presentation screen with ceiling mounted speakers.
 Additionally, AAP NYC has two mobile TVs that can be used throughout the studio.